above: glass by Paul Stankard

 (this article is drawn from "A Global Overview of Flameworked Glass Art" by Jennifer Frehling Zamboli & Robert A. Mickelsen, with the authors' permission)

 There is no way to accurately measure the age of lampworking because many of the techniques associated with working glass at a flame were actually in use for many thousands of years before the first lamp, or burner was invented.
 Depending on how one defines what lampworking is, much of early glassmaking could be thought of as a kind of lampworking, or perhaps as a precursor to lampworking.
-Rosemary Lierke states in her paper entitled "Early History of Lampworking", "if one would extend the definition of lampwork and permit a ‘small fire’ as heat source instead of single flame only, almost all ancient glass working could be defined as lampwork."
+Rosemary Lierke states in her paper entitled "Early History of Lampworking", "if one would extend the definition of lampwork and permit a small fire as heat source instead of single flame only, almost all ancient glass working could be defined as lampwork."
 Reference 1 (at end of article).

 Ancient man is widely presumed to have discovered glass by accident in a campfire, and subsequently learned to make it in small earthen furnaces shaped like beehives.
 Wood was the energy source and ceramic crucibles were used to contain the compounds used to make glass.
 Air to fuel the combustion was allowed to enter through portals at the bottom and was exhausted through a round vent at the top.
 Tools were very simple, and mainly used to draw cane out of the small, molten blob within the crucible.

-In his paper submitted to the Glass Art Society Journal in 1995, Dudley Giberson describes what he calls a ‘hot volcano’.
+In his paper submitted to the Glass Art Society Journal in 1995, Dudley Giberson describes what he calls a hot volcano.
 Reference 2 (end of this article) This quaint term refers simply to a cone-shaped furnace that allowed heat to escape through a narrow opening at the top while the escaping hot air was replaced through some opening at the bottom.
-The result was a jet of very hot gas and flame exiting the top of the ‘volcano’ that was sufficient to melt and form glass.
-It is easy to see the logic of such a simple device and no surprise that evidence of the existence of such furnaces has been found in diverse cultures continents apart.
-Early glass furnace
+The result was a jet of very hot gas and flame exiting the top of the volcano that was sufficient to melt and form glass.
+It is easy to see the logic of such a simple device and no surprise that evidence of the existence of such furnaces has been found in diverse cultures continents apart. | Illustration of a possible early wood-fired furnace from The Volcano Dream, GAS journal 1995 by Dudley Giberson |

-Using such a ‘small fire’, ancient artisans could make complex beads and core-formed vessels and could even make hollow tubing centuries before the invention of glassblowing.
+Using such a small fire, ancient artisans could make complex beads and core-formed vessels and could even make hollow tubing centuries before the invention of glassblowing.
 Many of the artifacts from this period that survive today have decorations that could have only been achieved by melting thin rods onto the hot surface of the piece, a technique characteristic of flameworking.
 In fact, this method of melting a pre-made rod or tube of glass is one of the defining techniques of flameworking.
 Reference 3

-Comparison of bead and core-formed vessel making, by Dudley Giberson in The Volcano Dream GAS Journal, 1995
+Comparison of bead and core-formed vessel making, by Dudley Giberson in The Volcano Dream GAS Journal, 1995 |

 5000 years ago, the Egyptians used furnaces like these to create small vessels using a technique known as core-forming.
 A matted mixture of grass, sand, clay and dung was wrapped around a metal mandrel, molded into the general shape of the desired vessel, and then dried.
 Then, artisans would heat cane in the vent-hole at the top of the furnace and wrap the softened cane around the core.
 Rather elaborate decorations were possible and many beautiful objects were made this way.
 They were considered very valuable in Egyptian society and so were cared for and preserved, often in burial tombs, so that many of them survive today.
-Reference 4
+Reference 4 |

-Core-forming was the primary method of forming glass into utilitarian vessels in most of the world’s ancient civilizations, but it was not suitable for mass producing vessels in the same way as ceramics.
+Core-forming was the primary method of forming glass into utilitarian vessels in most of the worlds ancient civilizations, but it was not suitable for mass producing vessels in the same way as ceramics.
 The method was too slow and the material too rare.
 Consequently, core-formed vessels were used for religious rituals and were strictly something that only the rich could afford to own.

 There is a strong similarity between the core-forming methods of the Ancient Egyptians and modern lampworking.
 The cane and object are both held in the hands.
 The manipulation primarily consists of adding from the cane to the object.
 The heat from the vent-hole actually looked and behaved very much like a flame.
 Many of the surface decorations were done the same way as modern lampworking.
 The vessels were primarily small, intricately decorated pieces.
 Would we not then be inclined to call these pieces lampworked?
 Not necessarily.